TrevorDev/TwitchHTML5/README.md

 4b: Chrome users***
+Launch chrome with --allow-running-insecure-content by for instance updating the target path inside the shortcut to look like "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-running-insecure-content

+OR

 See the following page: https://support.google.com/chrome/answer/1342714?hl=en

 5. You are done, you can disable Flash and use Twitch.tv in full HTML5